hbz/laser3/documentation/upgrade.md

 ### DateUtils

 *Date.parse()* is **deprecated**, *Date.format()* has been **removed** in Java 11.
 New code should use e.g. SimpleDateFormat to format dates.
-To avoid confusion, the difference between localized and fixed usage in *de.laser.helder.Dateutils* is now reflected in a new naming scheme.
+To avoid confusion, the difference between localized and fixed usage in *de.laser.utils.DateUtils* is now reflected in a new naming scheme.

 ### ExecutorGrailsPlugin